-As we briefly mentioned earlier, there are other ways to save up cash without breaking your bank account.
+As we briefly mentioned earlier, there are other savings challenges to help you save up cash without breaking your bank account.

 If you feel that you are not financially stable enough to take part in the 100 Envelope Challenge, fear not!

-Take a look at the options below, and pick out the one that works best for you and your income.
+Take a look at the savings challenge options below, and pick out the one that works best for you and your income.

 Using A Money Jar To Save Loose Change